 Variable-displacement controls change compressor capacity by opening ports in the compressor that limit the amount of the cylinder or air-end that is used for compression.
 This can be implemented in either discrete steps (e.g., 50%, 75%, and 100%) or by continuously varying capacity.
 Compressor-specific power is typically good within the variable displacement range, but these compressors typically have a limited turndown range.
-At minimum turndown, the compressor commonly uses inlet modulation to further reduce flow, resulting in poor specific power, or kilowatt (kW) per CFM.
+At minimum turndown, the compressor commonly uses inlet modulation to further reduce flow, resulting in poor specific power, or kilowatt (kW) per cubic feet per minute (CFM).